NgwanaTau/Swingy/README.md

 # Swingy
-A minimalistic text-based RPG game using the Swing Framework, created using java and Maven
+A minimalistic text-based RPG game using the Swing Framework.
+A WeThinkCode Java Module project